retiarylime/thinkpad-t14s/README.md

 # Thinkpad T14s Gen 2 AMD

 This repository collects notes, tweaks and configuration snippets I use to customise my ThinkPad T14s Gen 2 AMD running LMDE 7.
+This is actually a dual boot machine; LMDE 7 and Windows 11 Pro.

 Use this document as a living table of contents for the repo.
 Each section links to a focused guide or configuration file.